Do You Have Accident Recovery Solutions in Place?

 As a rental agency, what do you do when you rent a vehicle out, and the renter has an accident?
-What accident recovery solutions do you have in place?
-The car that you rented could be severely damaged, even totaled.
+What accident recovery services do you have in place?
+After all, there’s always the possibility that the car you rented out could get severely damaged, even totaled.

 Here are some tips that you can use to be sure you won’t have to take a hit on damages done to your vehicles: